-The SENDCo will involve parents and carers in all support plans for the student.
+The SENDCo will involve parents and carers in any additional plans for the student.
 School staff will measure the impact of the support given to the student and the progress the student is making.

-The SENDCo will also coordinate 'Team around the child' meetings: this involves all staff teaching, or supporting, a particular student coming together to share good practice and updates.
+The SENDCo will also coordinate 'Team around the child' meetings, if appropriate: this involves all staff teaching, or support staff, focussing on a particular student to share good practice and updates.
 This ensures that all staff have the key knowledge and strategies they need to successfully support a child.
+In some cases, an Educational Psychologist be invited to lead on these.